carpentries/trainers/Nominees2022.md

 ### Is there anything else you would like to share with the community?

+# Incumbent Nominees
+For nominees who have served on Trainers Leadership during the past year, you may wish to review their participation in [meetings](https://github.com/carpentries/trainers/tree/main/leadership_minutes) and in [issues](https://github.com/carpentries/trainers/issues) in this repository in addition to the statements below.

 ## Mark Crowe
 ### Briefly, describe your experience with The Carpentries and/or Carpentries-related activities.